‘Queen Of Curves’ Abigail Ratchford Busts Out Of A Blue Outfit In Latest Pic

 This was Abigail’s second picture in the outfit.
 As The Inquisitr earlier noted, the model earlier wore the same outfit and treated her fans to an up-close view of her face and bare chest while she posed by sitting inside her luxurious car.
 Abigail also posted several pics wearing the same outfit in her Instagram Stories through which she provided a full-length view of her body to her fans.
 On Friday evening, she decided to make her fans’ day by posting the current picture so that fans can take a look at her amazing body to their hearts’ content.

-According to an article by Maxim, Abigail revealed that apart from the numerous complimentary comments that she gets on her pics, she also attracts some hateful comments from trolls, body-shamers and other lowlife losers.
+According to an article by Maxim, Abigail revealed that apart from the numerous complimentary comments that she gets on her pics, she also attracts some hateful comments from trolls, body-shamers and other lowlifes.

 And although vile comments can make anyone angry, Abigail handles them by simply ignoring that they exist.
 In short, her strategy — which is a very successful one — is not to feed the trolls because it is always counterproductive.